MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 - **Explore the Code**: On the project page, you can view the code I used to recreate the anthem, including the functions PlayNote, Rest, Beats, Chord, and Velocity.

-The project is organized into different cells:

-**Melody on Piano**: The main melody line of the anthem.

-**Piano Accompaniment**: Chord progressions to support the melody.

-**Bass Accompaniment**: Adds depth with bass notes.

-**Guitar Accompaniment**: Complements the melody with additional harmony.

 - **Play the Music**: Use the play button in TunePad to listen to the coded rendition of the anthem.
 This will show you how the melody and accompaniment come together.

 First, on the top right, you will see 2 buttons, triangle and square.